s-andrews/nextflow_pipelines/Docs/Nextflow_at_Babraham.md

 #### Dynamic retries

 Nextflow offers different strategies to [deal with errors](https://www.nextflow.io/docs/latest/process.html#errorstrategy).
-For some of our processes we use dynamic retries (e.g. up to 5 retries), where we increase e.g. the amount of memory that the Slurm job is asking for.
+For some of our processes we use dynamic retries (e.g. up to 5 retries), where we increase the amount of memory that the Slurm job is asking for (see [dynamic computing resources](https://www.nextflow.io/docs/latest/process.html#dynamic-computing-resources)).
 If you have any questions about this, please come and see someone in the Bioinformatics team.

 #### Nextflow log